-- Air Canada ensures that employees keep their skills sharp with tuition subsidies, the online Air Canada University program, as well as and extensive in-house training programs for airline crews at four major training facilities across Canada and flight simulation training for pilots, including state-of-the-art flight simulators as well as online through iPads in the comfort of their own home
+- Air Canada ensures that employees keep their skills sharp with tuition subsidies, an online Air Canada University, extensive in-house training for airline crews at 4 major training facilities across Canada and flight simulation training for pilots which includes state-of-the-art flight simulators as well as online options for training in the comfort of their own home

 Recognized as one of Canada's Best Diversity Employers (2016)

 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Feb 23, 2016)

 Here are some of the reasons why Air Canada was selected as one of Canada's Best Diversity Employers (2016):

 - Air Canada maintains regional diversity committees in Montréal, Toronto and Vancouver, compromised of representatives from all designated groups and a variety of different positions -- committees provide employees with a forum to share and discuss work related issues and best practices to improve the overall work environment